chalk-ai/chalk-ruby/README.md

 ## License

-The ChalkRuby Ruby API Client is an open-sourced software licensed under the [Apache 2 License](LICENSE.md).
+The Chalk Ruby API Client is an open-sourced software licensed under the [Apache 2 License](LICENSE.md).